matter-labs/tutorials/TUTORIAL.md

 yarn hardhat deploy-zksync --script deploy/deploy-factory-account.ts
 ```

-the oupput would look like the following:
+The output would look like the following:

 ```shell
 AA factory address: 0x9db333Cb68Fb6D317E3E415269a5b9bE7c72627Ds